Brothel: East Asia

 Prostitution has existed in ancient China, but it was the politician Guan Zhong (管仲) who planned the brothel system.
 During the Spring and Autumn period in 645 BC, Qi politician Guan Zhong proposed to set up brothels in the city, and the operation of brothels was officially approved.
 As many as 700 women were entered into the brothels to work as prostitutes.
 Guan Zhong named this kind of brothel "Nvlv (女闾)".
-Most prostitutes in ancient China came from very poor families and were sold to brothels by their families to work as prostitution.
-Prostitutes may also be asked by their families to prostitution secretly outside brothels.
+Most prostitutes in ancient China came from very poor families and were sold to brothels by their families to work as prostitutes.
+Prostitutes may also be asked by their families to engage in prostitution secretly outside brothels.
 Some girls are brought to brothels as children begging.
 There are also women who are resold to brothels by their husbands or lured to brothels by traffickers.
 The living conditions of prostitutes are not good, but the living conditions of prostitutes in high-end brothels are better than those in low-end brothels.
 Prostitutes in high-end brothels sell sex to wealthy and educated clients, so some prostitutes will learn some art-related content.
-However, high-end brothels are still places of prostitution, and prostitutes also take prostitution as their main job.
+However, high-end brothels are still places of prostitution, and prostitutes will still have to take prostitution as their main job.
 Their performances have a lot of pornographic content, and performances are not a professional field.
 In ancient China, brothels had different names, and each dynasty may have different names.
 There were also singing and dancing places in ancient China.
 These singing and dancing places also had different names, and the names also changed in different dynasties.
 Song and dance venues in ancient China were not brothels.
-Gējì were professional female song and dance performers, they were not prostitutes, most Geji did not engage in prostitution.
+Gējì were professional female song and dance performers, they were not prostitutes, as most Geji did not engage in prostitution.
 Geji in ancient China catered to famous poets and nobles.
 In addition to performing songs and dances, they would also have these men talk about poetry and have pleasant conversations.
 Prostitution was rarely found, but they would also develop romantic relationships with these men.
 This Geji culture in ancient China died out systematically during the late Qing dynasty and the Republic of China.
 Male prostitution also existed in ancient China; open male brothels generally appeared in the Ming and Qing dynasties, and such male brothels were officially similar to semi-open in ancient times.
 Male prostitutes in male brothels will also learn some arts, but like prostitutes, they are not professional performers.
 Male prostitutes learn arts to increase the price of prostitution, and their job content is to engage in prostitution.
 Male performers who are not involved in prostitution are often reluctant to associate with such male prostitutes and openly distance themselves from them.
 The number of male brothels and male prostitutes is far less than that of female ones, but male brothels only sell sex to wealthy male clients.
 During the Republic of China, due to social unrest and other problems, there were a large number of brothels and prostitutes in China.
 After the founding of New China, brothels were closed and prostitution and whoring were made illegal.
 New China treated prostitutes for sexually transmitted diseases, provided psychological counseling, taught them work skills, and arranged legitimate jobs for them to change careers.